Tibet Revisited |

 28 Shots from an occupied country

-Manfred Neuwirth’s formally strict but extremely eloquent film document “Tibet Revisted” at the cinemas.
+Manfred Neuwirth’s formally strict but extremely eloquent film document “Tibet Revisited” at the cinemas.

 After someone has been on a journey they usually prefer to talk about themselves.
 In the post-journey reports and picture documents that are then shown the concern is less with what happened or what the state of things is and rather more about why the traveller with his specific mental state perceived something as he did.
 The Viennese video maker Manfred Neuwirth knows about limitations of this nature – especially when they apply to a country that is so hedged with romantic interpretations of such urgency and with such good intentions as Tibet is.